Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Lewis Machine & Tool (LMT)

-Modular monolithic upper (MRP) platforms adopted by multiple militaries.
+Modular monolithic upper (MRP) platforms with quick-change barrel system.

 Strengths